FAQs

 Does the Ordinance apply to single-family homes or condominiums?

 In part.
 Owners of rented single-family homes and condominiums are subject to all requirements of the Ordinance concerning terminations of tenancy and must provide relocation payments to tenants who are displaced for no fault of their own.
-Such owners must also pay the annual program fee and submit annual registration.
-The requirements concerning notices of rent increases are described in the Rent Increase section below.
+Such owners must also pay a reduced annual program fee and register tenancies.

 Are there rental units in the City of Alameda that are not subject at all to the Ordinance?